chum13-985/Space.github.io/README.md

 Hey there
 This repository is for our first static website.
 This repo contains HTML and CSS files
-Feel free to modify the files
+Its a website dedicated to SPACE